Dating back to more than 4000 BC, traditional Chinese artwork is one of the oldest styles of art to ever exist.

 Balance and harmony

-Mysticism aside, selecting the perfect blend of textures and colours can create that ever elusive balance and harmony.
+Mysticism aside, selecting the perfect blend of textures and colours can create balance and harmony in a space.
 Consider using a good mix of materials to avoid a single overpowering item, including a variety of textures and finishes.
-For example, soften a space with comfy pillows and throws and choose artwork with complementary colours.
+For example, soften a space with comfy pillows and throws and choose homewares with complementary colours.

 Symbolism and fortune